Here’s our epic guide for the best things to do in Krabi Thailand – Don’t do the same things everyone else does!

 14) Shrivel Up in the Hot Springs

-Klong Thom is home to some hot springs, an hour from Krabi Town.
+Klong Thom Hot Springs are an hour from Krabi Town, and they’re some of the best hot springs in the area.
 Find some serenity under the canopy of the rainforest and soak until you shrivel.

-It’s situated near the Khao Phra Bang Khram Nature Reserve – and is home to Mother Nature’s self-made hot tubs, known to Thai locals as nam tok drawn.
+It’s situated near the Khao Phra Bang Khram Nature Reserve and the Thung Teao Forest Natural Park – and is home to Mother Nature’s self-made hot tubs, known to Thai locals as nam tok drawn.

 The appealing hot water comes from thermal springs, heated by volcanic chambers deep underground.
 Thank you, world!

-The hot springs are sort of bathtubs, naturally hollowed out in lovely smooth stone, and full to the brim with spring water at 35-42 degrees celsius.
+The Klong Thom hot springs are sort of bathtubs, naturally hollowed out in lovely smooth stone, and full to the brim with spring water at 35-42 degrees celsius.
 It’s almost perfect!

-There’s even a cool river running not too far away, in case you fancy a refreshing cool down.
+There’s even a cool river running not too far away, in case you fancy a refreshing cool down after the hot springs.

 If you fancy something a bit less rustic, they’ve created some man-made pools because the site was becoming so popular.
 There are even changing facilities.
 Ideal!